thomasehardt/meeting-scribe-rules/README.md

 6. Edward realizes he forgot his die, so he goes to retrieve it.
 When he comes back in at 9:02AM, he is now the last person in.
 Diane's modifier is removed, and Edward receives the -1.
 7. Each person rolls.
 Frankie rolled the only 1, so she is chosen as scribe.
 8. Greg walks in at 9:03AM, _after the roll_.
 He was helping a customer, and the manager approves his tardiness.
 He receives a -1 modifier _for the next roll_
 9. Harriet walks in at 9:04AM, _after the roll_  because she was making herself an espresso.
-The manager does _not_ approve her tardiness, so she receives a -5 modifiere _for the next roll_
+The manager does _not_ approve her tardiness, so she receives a -5 modifier _for the next roll_
 10. Ivan forgot about the meeting and doesn't attend.
 This is an unexcused absense, so he receives a -5 modifier _for the next roll_

 ## Results of using this method